AllMangasReader-dev/AMR/README.md

 INSTALLATION
 -------------
+We require Chrome version 18.0 or up to work.
 Download http://www.allmangasreader.com/versions/AllMangasReader_V1_5_0_BETA.crx using right-click "save as...", go to the extension page and drag-n-drop the file.
 The extension will autoupdate.